• Home

 • When the oil is glistening and pops and crackles vividly when water is sprinkled in the pan, then it is ready for the steaks.
 While the oil is heating, set up the 3 dish breading station as described in next step.

 • Set up three dishes for a breading station - make sure that the dishes are large enough to accommodate the pieces of steak plus the ingredients.
 For dish one, simply place ½ cup of all purpose flour.
 In the second dish, mix the 2 large eggs and the ½ cup of whole milk together well.
-For the third dish, mix ½ cup of all purpose flour, corn meal, garlic powder, onion powder, paprika, parsley, chili powder, 1 tsp salt and 1 tsp of black pepper.
+For the third dish, mix ½ cup of all purpose flour, corn meal, garlic powder, onion powder, paprika, parsley, chili powder, 1 teaspoon salt and 1 teaspoon of black pepper.

 • When the oil is hot and ready, give the steaks a final pat with paper towels to remove and remaining water and then dip the first steak in the the first breading - plain flour only.
 Immediately dip into the egg and milk mix.
 Then transfer to the seasoned flour mix - pat the flour onto the steak well.